python-cmd2/cmd2/docs/features/hooks.rst

             super().__init__(*args, **kwargs)
             self.register_cmdfinalization_hook(self.myhookmethod)

-        def myhookmethod(self, stop, statement):
+        def myhookmethod(self, data: cmd2.plugin.CommandFinalizationData) -> cmd2.plugin.CommandFinalizationData:
             return stop

-Command Finalization hooks must check whether the statement object is ``None``.
-There are certain circumstances where these hooks may be called before the statement has been parsed, so you can't always rely on having a statement.
+Command Finalization hooks must check whether the :data:`~cmd2.plugin.CommandFinalizationData.statement` attribute of the passed :class:`~cmd2.plugin.CommandFinalizationData` object contains a value.
+There are certain circumstances where these hooks may be called before the user input has been parsed, so you can't always rely on having a :data:`~cmd2.plugin.CommandFinalizationData.statement`.

-If any prior postparsing or precommand hook has requested the application to terminate, the value of the ``stop`` parameter passed to the first command finalization hook will be ``True``.
-Any command finalization hook can change the value of the ``stop`` parameter before returning it, and the modified value will be passed to the next command finalization hook.
+If any prior postparsing or precommand hook has requested the application to terminate, the value of the :data:`~cmd2.plugin.CommandFinalizationData.stop` attribute passed to the first command finalization hook will be ``True``.
+Any command finalization hook can change the value of the :data:`~cmd2.plugin.CommandFinalizationData.stop` attribute before returning it, and the modified value will be passed to the next command finalization hook.
 The value returned by the final command finalization hook will determine whether the application terminates or not.

 This approach to command finalization hooks can be powerful, but it can also cause problems.
 If your hook blindly returns ``False``, a prior hook's requst